Vet Tests, Without The Visit

 Each ClueJay test kit includes a unique test code (on return shipping box) to digitally link you, your pet, and your pet’s sample together and tell the lab which tests to run.

 Simply Sign In with your username and password (or create an account) to activate tests.
-The lab fee covers test activation and lab preparation, shipping to the lab, sample processing, and reports that can be shared with your vet.
+The stool test includes everything you need to collect sample, prepaid return shipping box, lab processing, and shareable test report.

 Now you’re ready to get a sample.